derekbassett/guides/source/localizable/tutorial/subroutes.md

 ember g route rentals/index
 ```

-If you open up your Router (`app/router.js`) you may notice that rentals line has changed.
+If you open up your Router (`app/router.js`) you may notice that the rentals line has changed.
 This extra `function() {}` is required because it needs a child route, the `this.route('index', { path: '/'});` is implied.

 ```app/router.js